-No. To the extent that a foundation does not pay for certain F&A expenses, these costs must be covered by the institution.
-OMB rules (2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) specifically require universities to ensure the federal government does not subsidize non-federally sponsored research activity - including research and associated infrastructure costs performed by universities for private foundations.
+To the extent that a foundation does not pay for certain F&A expenses, these costs must be covered by the institution.
+OMB rules (2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) specifically require universities to ensure the federal government does not subsidize non-federally sponsored research activity - including research and associated infrastructure costs performed by universities for private foundations - in their support for F&A expenses.